Anthrax

 A rare disease, human anthrax is most common in Africa and central and southern Asia.
-It also occurs more regularly in Southern Europe than elsewhere on the continent and is uncommon in Northern Europe and North America.
+It occurs more regularly in Southern Europe than elsewhere on the continent and is uncommon in Northern Europe and North America.
 Globally, at least 2,000 cases occur a year, with about two cases a year in the United States.
 Skin infections represent more than 95% of cases.
 Without treatment the risk of death from skin anthrax is 23.7%.
 For intestinal infection the risk of death is 25 to 75%, while respiratory anthrax has a mortality of 50 to 80%, even with treatment.
-Until the 20th century anthrax infections killed hundreds of thousands of people and animals each year.
-In herbivorous animals infection occurs when they eat or breathe in the spores while grazing.
+Until the 20th century, anthrax infections killed hundreds of thousands of people and animals each year.
+In herbivorous animals, infection occurs when they eat or breathe in the spores while grazing.
 Humans may become infected by killing and/or eating infected animals.

-Several countries have developed anthrax as a weapon.
-It has been used in biowarfare and bioterrorism since 1914.
+Several countries and non-state groups have developed anthrax as a weapon.
+It has been used in biowarfare and bioterrorism since 1916.
+Likely delivery methods of weaponized anthrax include aerial dispersal or dispersal through livestock.
+In World War II, it was developed and used by the Empire of Japan's Unit 731 against China, and researched by a British plan against Nazi Germany.
+The Soviet, United States, and Iraqi biological weapons program developed weaponized strains.
 In 1975, the Biological Weapons Convention prohibited the "development, production and stockpiling" of biological weapons.
-It has since been used in bioterrorism.
-Likely delivery methods of weaponized anthrax include aerial dispersal or dispersal through livestock; notable bioterrorism uses include the 2001 anthrax attacks in the United States and an incident in 1993 by the Aum Shinrikyo group in Japan.
+It has since been used in bioterrorism, including the 2001 anthrax attacks in the United States and an incident in 1993 by the Aum Shinrikyo group in Japan.